 Biodegradable PCBs are not just some far-fetched hippie solution that will never happen.
 Researchers are already studying the materials that can make this a reality.

 You may have thought I was crazy talking about dissolving PCBs, but they’re already here.
 Some researchers have made a water soluble PCB that measures temperature data and transmits that data wirelessly.
-The conductors in a dissolvable circuit are made from transient metals, such as tungsten or zinc.
+The conductors in a dissolvable are made from transient metals, such as tungsten or zinc.
 While these metals are not currently as conductive as copper, silver, or gold, researchers are working on increasing their conductivities.
 Replacing current metals, which can be toxic, with transient metals would be a big step forward.

 The other side of the environmental equation is the PCB substrate.
 There is a wider variety of materials being studied for use in substrates.
 Everything from chicken feathers to soybean oil, to sodium carboxymethyl cellulose (Na-CMC).
 With multiple candidates, there are more opportunities for different substrate specifications as well.